SignalFx receiver 🔗

 By default, the Splunk Distribution of OpenTelemetry Collector includes the SignalFx receiver in the

-logs/signalfx pipelines when deploying in agent mode.
+logs/signalfx pipelines when deploying in host monitoring (agent) mode.
 See Collector deployment modes for more information.

 Don’t remove the